 Mayo Clinic recruits many of its faculty from its own training programs.
-Upon successful completion of the Internal Medicine Residency Program, career opportunities may be available at Mayo Clinic Rochester, the regional Mayo Clinic Health System, Mayo Clinic Florida or Mayo Clinic Arizona.
+Upon successful completion of the Internal Medicine Residency, career opportunities may be available at Mayo Clinic's campuses in Rochester, Minnesota; Phoenix/Scottsdale, Arizona; Jacksonville, Florida; or the regional Mayo Clinic Health System.

-Ninety-eight percent of Mayo's internal medicine residents have passed the ABIM examinations on their first attempt (most recent 3-year rolling average), and the average score has been consistently in the upper decile nationally.
-Mayo Clinic Rochester enjoys one of the highest board pass rates of any internal medicine residency program in the country.
+Every resident who has successfully completed the Internal Medicine Residency has been eligible for American Board of Internal Medicine (ABIM) certification.
+Ninety-eight percent of Mayo's Internal Medicine residents have passed the ABIM examinations on their first attempt (most recent three-year rolling average), and the average score has been consistently in the upper decile nationally.
+Residents from Mayo Clinic's campus in Rochester enjoy one of the highest board pass rates of any internal medicine residency program in the country.

-Currently available tracks include:
+Available tracks include:

-- Women's Health
+- Women's health

 - General internal medicine research

 - Graduate course work in the intellectual disciplines of internal medicine, such as clinical epidemiology and evidence-based medicine

 - Junior faculty appointments in hospitals and continuity clinics

 - Electives outside of internal medicine, such as in gynecology, orthopedics and dermatology